VonHeikemen/devlog/content/web-development/homemade-observables.md

 ### Some rules

 Remember when I said that observables follow a convention?
 Well, we are going to make our own arbitrary rules that our implementation will follow.
-This are important because we are going to build a little ecosystem around our observables.
+These will be important because we are going to build a little ecosystem around our observables.

 Here we go: